Fitzwilliam Museum: Michelangelo bronzes

 In 2015, the museum displayed the Rothschild Bronzes, two bronze statues that it believed to be the work of Italian Renaissance artist Michelangelo.
 If true, they would be the only known surviving bronze sculptures by the artist.
 The pair of statues depict naked, apparently drunk, men riding panthers.
 Art historian Paul Joannides connected the statues to a drawing in the Musée Fabre by an apprentice of Michelangelo depicting the same subject in the same pose.

 Incidents

 On 25 January 2006, a visitor tripped and shattered three massive Qing Dynasty vases which had been on public display since 1948.
 In April 2006, the man was arrested but charges of causing criminal damage were dropped.
 Scholars and restoration experts from the Fitzwilliam Museum were able to reconstruct the damaged porcelain vases and largely restore them to their former splendour.
 The vases have been put back on display and are now protected by security glass.

-On 13 April 2012, 18 pieces of Chinese jade were stolen.
-The burglars were sentenced to a combined 18 years in jail.
-The artworks were not recovered.
+On 13 April 2012, 18 pieces of Chinese jade were stolen by a gang nicknamed the Rathkeale Rovers.
+The burglars were eventually caught and sentenced to a combined 18 years in jail, but several of the most valuable pieces were not recovered and are speculated to have been sold to China.
+Estimates of the lost artefacts' value range up to £57 million, making the heist one of the most significant by value in UK history.